COMPARISON

 Board-level reportingClariCRO dashboards built for executive consumption

-The RevOps Report's Bottom Line
+The RevOps Report's Verdict

 Gong and Clari solve different problems.
 Gong tells you what happened on the call.
 Clari tells you whether you will hit your number.
 Neither does both well despite both marketing themselves as "revenue platforms."
 For RevOps, the decision is straightforward: identify which data gap is costing more revenue and invest there first.
 If your reps are losing winnable deals due to poor call execution, Gong pays for itself.
 If your forecasts are consistently wrong and your board has lost confidence, Clari is the priority.
 If you can afford both, you join the 40% of enterprise teams running the dual stack.
 If you cannot, pick your bigger pain.